5 Tips For All Students Going To College

 Don’t party too hard

 Partying goes hand in hand with college.
-It’s natural that you will meet new people and spend a lot of time partying.
+Naturally, you will meet new people and spend a lot of time partying.
 However, don’t party too hard.

 There’s a line that you mustn’t cross.
 This line is where partying takes over as the main reason you’re in college.
-If you spend more time partying than you do studying, then you’ve crossed the line!
+If you spend more time partying than studying, you’ve crossed the line!

 For me, this becomes a problem as you’re paying thousands of dollars for a long party.
 It makes no sense and will undo all the hard work you put into saving money and paying for college.